Liskeard Walks Around Town and Nearby

 - Two Valleys This walk starts and ends outside the London Inn in St Neot.
 It is a walk of pleasant contrasts – lanes winding through rich farmland, open moorland and wooded river valleys.
 An ideal walk for a sunny afternoon, it is clearly marked on OS Explorer map 109

-- Accessible Walks It is not always easy to find somewhere to go for a walk if you are a pushing a wheelchair, a buggy or are just a little unsteady on your feet, however there are some fantastic accessible walks nearby:
+- Accessible Walks It is not always easy to find somewhere to go for a walk if you are a pushing a wheelchair, a buggy or are just a little unsteady on your feet, however there are some fantastic accessible walks nearby.
+Click here to download our leaflet, here are just a few:

 - Siblyback Lake – about 6 miles north of Liskeard near the village of St Cleer Sibleyback is a reservoir with a host of water based activities under the care of South West Lakes Trust.
 The 3.5 mile lakeside path has recently been totally overhauled and a well surfaced, level pathway now surrounds the lake, giving access to wheelchairs and buggies for its full length.
 You can also Segway round if you get tired!